 If you have ever worked in a corporate job, you might already be acquainted with a VPN.
 Typically, a company’s VPN allows you to securely connect to the resources you use for your job as if you were sitting at the office.

-These days, VPNs are very mainstream, but not for the same purposes they were created.
+These days, VPNs are very mainstream and you should know how to use a VPN, but not for the same purposes they were created.

 VPNs in a Nutshell